Which country is cheaper, Portugal or Switzerland?

 Lagos: As a resort town, you'll find no shortage of places to stay in the area.
 If you don't have a car, your best options are in the historic center.
 If transportation isn't a concern, then you'll find plenty of great resorts in the Marina, Meia Praia, Dona Ana Beach, Camilo Beach, and Porto de Mós Beach.

-If you're looking to go shopping, Switzerland and Portugal both offer plenty of spots.
+If you're looking to go shopping, Switzerland and Portugal both offer plenty of great spots.

-Shopping is a popular activity when visiting Switzerland.
+Switzerland has a variety of shopping areas worth visiting.
 The larger cities of Geneva, Lucerne, Bern, and Basel are popular with shoppers looking to find the latest fashion trends or local arts and crafts.

 Zurich: Visitors often buy chocolate, watches, and jewelry in this city.
 You'll find brand names and luxury items that are of high quality.
 Each neighborhood has its own character with stores ranging from traditional to international.